Shihab8902/wordify/readme.md

 ### The website is live at: https://wordify-ruddy.vercel.app
 ---
+### For accessing the admin dashboard
+    - login with
+         Email:  admin@wordify.com
+         Password: 12345678
+---

 <b>"Wordify" is a dynamic blogging platform which offers user to create and manage blog posts, share thoughts with real time commenting system, user access management and many more.</b>